MicroFocus/fortify-issue-manager/README.md

 public static void manageIssues(final String scriptFile)
 ```

+The javascript file must have a `getPayload` function that will be passed the following arguments:
+- applicationId - The Fortify application ID
+- applicationName - The Fortify application Name
+- severity - The severity of the Fortify issue
+- category - The category of the Fortify issue
+- description - The description of the Fortify vulnerabilities in the category
+The script should return the payload for creating a bug in a bug tracking application.
+Here is a sample script file [getPayload.js](./fortify-issue-manager/src/test/resources/getPayload.js).

 ### fortify-java-issue-manager-cli

 This modules provides a simple command-line interface which wraps the `manageIssues()` function.